How ORARISK HPV Test Works

 The test is very simple for us to administer.
-You just swish and gargle with a salt water solution, then spit the solution into a funneled collection jar.
+You just swish and gargle with a saltwater solution, then spit the solution into a funneled collection jar.
 We send the jar off to the lab where they test the solution to determine whether you have a human papillomavirus (HPV) infection, and, if so, what kind.

 There are many kinds of HPV, and not all of them are associated with oral cancers.
-Your OraRisk HPV test not just shows us whether you have HPV, but whether the HPV strain(s) you have are associated with oral cancer.
-You will get a risk report that characterizes each HPV as being high, low, or unknown risk (unfortunately we haven’t identified all HPV strains and their level of risk), and give you an assessment of your overall risk.
+Your OraRisk HPV test not just shows us whether you have HPV, but whether the HPV strain(s) you have been associated with oral cancer.
+You will get a risk report that characterizes each HPV as being a high, low, or unknown risk (unfortunately we haven’t identified all HPV strains and their level of risk), and give you an assessment of your overall risk.

 Although essentially anyone could benefit from an OraRisk HPV test, there are some people that should definitely have the test, including: